 Codeine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately or get emergency medical attention:
+If you experience any of the following symptoms, stop taking codeine and call your doctor immediately or get emergency medical attention:

 difficulty breathing or swallowing

 changes in vision

 Codeine may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].